dvisotsky/jekyll-notebook/_notes/Public/Matthew 26.md

 - Judas chose something material over his relationship with Jesus
 	- any time we choose *things* over *people*, we lose

+Judas and Peter are not that different.
+Peter also betrayed Jesus, denied him 3 times, and went back to fishing after Jesus died as if the last 3 years didn't happen.

+We have almost finished the book of Matthew and gone on the journey with Jesus just as the disciples did.
+Are we different than the disciples in our understanding of Jesus' mission?
+If we are less confused about what Jesus' goal than the disciples were, do our actions and values reflect that?
+It is up to us to either take what we've learned to heart and live it out or go back to our regular lives as if we don't know Jesus.